rugarciap/Turbo-Boost-Switcher/README.md

 - Restore Turbo Boost on Exit
 - Check your CPU temp and fan speed.
 - Set it to open at login.
+- Translated to English & Spanish.
+Other languages in beta (Russina, Chinese, German, French, Polish).
 - More features detailed on http://www.rugarciap.com

 How to install: